WhatMatters/ray_eval/README.md

 Mac OS X
 --------
-For example in Mac OS X you can update your shm settings (reboot in not required):
+For example in Mac OS X you can update your shm settings (reboot is not required):

 	sudo sysctl -w kern.sysv.shmmax=1598029824
 	sudo sysctl -w kern.sysv.shmall=700000

 Linux
 -----
-For example in Mac OS X you can update your shm settings (reboot in not required):
+For example in Mac OS X you can update your shm settings (reboot is not required):

 	sudo sysctl -w kernel.shmmax=2147483648
 	sudo sysctl -w kernel.shmall=700000